-You do not even need to be part of a gang to be convicted of a gang crime.
-If you committed a crime in order to help a gang or to join a gang, you may recieve a gang crime enhancement to your charges.
+You do not even need to be part of a gang or already listed on a gang registry to be convicted of a gang crime.
+If you committed a crime in order to help a gang or to join a gang, you may receive a gang crime enhancement to your charges.
 A San Diego criminal attorney may be able to fight the accusations that you acted on behalf of a gang while also helping you fight the charges themselves.

-When you have been accused of a gang crime, do not tell anything to the police or prosecutors until you have a San Diego criminal lawyer present.
+When you have been accused of a gang crime, do not tell anything to the police or prosecutors unless you have a criminal defense lawyer present.
 Remember that anything you say can and will be used against you.

 Creative Commons Image by Mr Samuel Body